chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 You are currently logged in as the following user: undefined
 ```

-The application will have recieved a valid JWT.
+The application will have received a valid JWT.
 But decoding it would reveal the following Custom Claim:

 ```json
 {...